EvitaKnits/Cashflow-Companion/README.md

 ## Credits

 ### APIs and Third Party Libraries
-Google Sheets API: 'gspread' - This was installed to provide access to the associated spreadsheet which will hold all the data for Cashflow Companion.
+1. Google Sheets API: 'gspread' - This was installed to provide access to the associated spreadsheet which will hold all the data for Cashflow Companion.
+2. String Module: 'string' - https://docs.python.org/3/library/string.html This was installed to assist me with letter input validation and selection of menu options and therefore data retrieval.
+3. Date/Time Module: 'datetime' - https://docs.python.org/3/library/datetime.html This was installed to provide dates to work with for report A. This report figures out whether you are under or over budget based on the percentage through the month it is and the percentage through your budget you are.

 ### Sources of Learning
 I referred back to the Love Sandwiches Walkthrough Project set up videos to remind me how to set up the APIs, credentials and files before starting coding.